GCS Fault Tolerance#

 If you are using Kubernetes but not KubeRay, please refer to this doc.

-Once the GCS is backed by Redis, when it restarts, it’ll recover the state by reading from Redis.
-When the GCS is recovering from its failed state, the raylet will try to reconnect to the GCS.
-If the raylet fails to reconnect to the GCS for more than 60 seconds, the raylet will exit and the corresponding node fails.
-This timeout threshold can be tuned by the OS environment variable RAY_gcs_rpc_server_reconnect_timeout_s.
+After you back the GCS with Redis, it recovers its state from Redis when it restarts.
+While the GCS recovers, each raylet tries to reconnect to it.
+If a raylet can’t reconnect for more than 60 seconds, that raylet exits and the corresponding node fails.
+Set this timeout threshold with the OS environment variable RAY_gcs_rpc_server_reconnect_timeout_s.

-If the IP address of GCS will change after restarts, it’s better to use a qualified domain name and pass it to all raylets at start time.
-Raylet will resolve the domain name and connect to the correct GCS.
+If the GCS IP address might change after restarts, use a qualified domain name and pass it to all raylets at start time.
+Each raylet resolves the domain name and connects to the correct GCS.
 You need to ensure that at any time, only one GCS is alive.

 Note